Ken Russell's unrealised projects: Pantagruel: The Man with the Biggest Prick in the World

 In spring 1973, Russell tried to film an updating of 1532's Pantagruel by François Rabelais, funded by Produzioni Europee Associati.
 Russell scouted the Umbrian plain for locations with an Italian crew, and enlisted Derek Jarman to be the production designer, who later listed the tasks in his memoir:

 "The Russell designs included an altar with Coke bottle candelabra.
 There is a detail of the king's porn palace, a window made with pink marble legs and those rushed theatre curtains like a cancan dress.
 The notes also have precise descriptions of style, e.g., Pompadour Gimcrack.
 There's an avenue of monumental hammers-and-sickles, a swimming pool with a Warhol soup can lilo, a gold raft with a sail in the shape of a silver fish.
-The Abbey of Thelema is a ziggurat with a double spiral staircase built like Hadrian's tomb—with woods, and surrounded by a two hundred foot ornamental urn sprouting a tropical garden ...
+The Abbey of Thelema is a ziggurat with a double spiral staircase built like Hadrian's tomb—with woods, and surmounted by a two hundred foot ornamental urn sprouting a tropical garden ...
 On and on, page after page.
 My favourites were some carriages in the form of sailing boats—sails painted with hearts, clubs, diamonds and spades."

 Warner Bros. also agreed to help back the film with the help of producer Antonio Grimaldi, but the funding soon went away, and Russell later preserved some of his initial vision and ideas in the films Mahler, Tommy and Lisztomania.